Quintin Castle

 Exclusive Use

-You can have the venue to yourself, sleeps 24 guests in 10 rooms.
+You can have the venue to yourself, sleeps 24 guests in 10 rooms

-Situated on the edge of a cliff that descends straight into the wilds of the Irish sea, Quintin Castle stands guard by the coastline as it has done for 800 years.
-Surrounded by ancient castellated ramparts and extensive manicured gardens, it backs onto the woodlands and farmlands of historic County Down.
-Built in 1184 by the Anglo Norman Knight, John de Courcey, it remains one of the few occupied Anglo-Norman castles in Ireland, having been restored from near ruin in 1850.
+Encircled by battlements and sitting on the edge of a cliff that descends straight into the wilds of the Irish sea, Quintin Castle stands guard by the coastline as it has done for 800 years.
+Available for private use, the castle has 10 bedrooms accommodating up to 24 guests.
+With extensive manicured gardens, it backs onto the woodlands and farmlands of historic County Down and boasts spectacular sea views.
+The dramatic castle also encompasses a private beach, a helipad and a jetty offering bespoke boat trips out to sea.

 The Castle